-The term 'Fedwire' is included in the Banking edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Fedwire' is explained in detail and with examples in the Banking edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Fedwire represents an RTGS, or real time gross settlement system.
 This settling system pertains to central and commercial bank funds which are utilized within the United States.
 The Federal Reserve Banks employ it to electronically settle all of their final payments between the various member institutions.
 All final payment settlement is performed exclusively within U.S. dollars.

 Fedwire is actually operated and owned by all 12 of the American Federal Reserve Banks.
 This networked system of payments and electronic processing works exclusively between the member of the Federal Reserve system banks and the regional 12 Reserve Banks.
 The participants in the system, which are Fedwire member banks, can also use it between each other as well.

 Fedwire members include two groups.
 The first of these are the financial institutions of the U.S. which are depository banks.
 Besides this, American branches of many approved foreign financial institutions and also allowed government groups are members.
 They must keep an active account with one of the Federal Reserve Banks to maintain their membership as either foreign or domestic entities.

 The actual Fedwire system has been newly designed in recent years.
 Now this national clearing system works in high technology and automated real time for all of the businesses which are involved in the Federal Reserve financial network.
 This includes nearly 10,000 banks.
 The system allows a single bank to wire funds over to a fellow domestic bank practically instantly.
 The Federal Reserve has its own uses for the system of course.
 They deploy its cutting-edged technology in order to ascertain credit.
 They also orchestrate the effective movement of capital throughout the nation with it.